symunona/eloquent_javascript_admin_js/README.md

   to recognize, so editing those directories where subdirectories are present is not really supported.

 * Really basic UX.
-The interface not alert the user if there are unsaved changes and performs an other action which destroy these changes.
-Delete or overwrites the file without any warning.
+The interface does not alert the user if there are unsaved changes and performs an other action which destroys these changes.
+Deletes or overwrites the file without any warning.

-* No real Application level error handling, the log messages from the console gives some information to the user.
+* No real Application level error handling, the log messages from the console give some information to the user.

-* The same as with the status messages like 'file saved...' etc. Only the console gives feedback for the user of their actions.
+* The same with the status messages like 'file saved...' etc. Only the console gives feedback for the user about their actions.

 * The interface is not nice.
-Only the basic HTML elements used on its own.
+Only basic HTML elements used.

-* Not able to select which controls can be viewed and which order, all the registered controls will be shown in the order of the registration.
+* Not able to select which controls can be viewed and in what order, all the registered controls will be shown in the order of registration.

 * Lack of security considerations.

 * Better module package handling can be useful like CommonJS or AMD.

-* The extendable control interface using the simple DOM API, so it is quite dependent of the actual DOM implmentation of the other controls.
+* The extendable control interface is using the simple DOM API, so it is quite dependent of the actual DOM implmentation of the other controls. // this does not make much sense.